ArtSabintsev/Cognac-TextMate/README.md

-# Cognac 🥃 for Sublime
+# Cognac 🥃 for TextMate
 An Alluring, Dark, and Muted Theme For TextMate.

 ## About